methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-06-10-where-have-i-been-and-why-no-posts-simple-enough.md

 ---
   title: Where have I been?
 And why no posts?
 Simple enough!
+excerpt: "Well I have been fairly quiet and not putting out much content lately and wanted to explain.
+One easy word shall explain it!"
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Well I have been fairly quiet and not putting out much content lately and wanted to explain.